ckeditor/ckeditor4-docs/docs/guide/dev/a11y/README.md

 #### Accessibility Checker

 The innovative {@link guide/dev/features/accessibility_checker/README Accessibility Checker} tool lets you inspect the accessibility level of content created in the editor and fix reported issues, often fully automatically.
 It is a **must-have addon** for government institutions and companies that are often required by law to ensure the content they produce meets accessibility standards.
-See the [working demo](https://sdk.ckeditor.com/samples/accessibilitychecker.html) and get the plugin [here](https://ckeditor.com/cke4/addon/a11ychecker).
+See the {@linksdk accessibilitychecker working demo} and get the plugin [here](https://ckeditor.com/cke4/addon/a11ychecker).

 #### Setting Language of Parts for Editor Content

 The optional Language plugin, introduced in CKEditor 4.3, implements the [WCAG 3.1.2 Language of Parts](http://www.w3.org/TR/UNDERSTANDING-WCAG20/meaning-other-lang-id.html) specification.
 It lets you assign one of the pre-configured languages to a text selection.
-See the [working demo](https://sdk.ckeditor.com/samples/language.html) and get the plugin [here](https://ckeditor.com/cke4/addon/language).
+See the {@linksdk language working demo} and get the plugin [here](https://ckeditor.com/cke4/addon/language).

 ## Accessibility Features Demos

 See the following working samples to check some accessibility-related features of CKEditor:

-* The ["Accessibility Support and Keyboard Shortcuts" sample](https://sdk.ckeditor.com/samples/accessibility.html) showcases such features as the Accessibility Help dialog or the usage of keyboard shortcuts.
+* The {@linksdk accessibility "Accessibility Support and Keyboard Shortcuts" sample} showcases such features as the Accessibility Help dialog or the usage of keyboard shortcuts.
-* The ["Accessibility Checker" sample](https://sdk.ckeditor.com/samples/accessibilitychecker.html) shows how to detect and fix accessibility issues in your editor content.
+* The {@linksdk accessibilitychecker "Accessibility Checker" sample} shows how to detect and fix accessibility issues in your editor content.

 ## Related Features